 We theoretically show that loss averse agents facing a decision to receive a bad financial payoff if they report honestly or a better financial payoff if they report dishonestly are more likely to lie the lower the ex-ante probability of the bad outcome.
 This occurs due to the ex-ante expected payoff increasing as the bad outcome becomes less likely, and hence the greater the loss that can be avoided by lying.
 We demonstrate robust support for this role of loss aversion on lying by reanalyzing the results from the extant literature covering 74 studies and 363 treatments, and from two new experiments that vary the outcome probabilities and examine lying for personal gain and for gains to causes one supports or opposes.
 To measure and compare lying behavior across treatments and studies, we develop an empirical method that estimates the full distribution of dishonesty when agents privately observe the outcome of a random process and can misreport what they observed.

 The College of Business and Public Policy's Leadership Fellows Program pairs high-performing CBPP students with a mentor in the Anchorage business community, giving students the opportunity to learn about real-world leadership from local business leaders.
 This year’s cohort includes 21 CBPP students, called protégés, and their mentors.
 To begin the program, each protégé interviewed their new mentor, and every week, we will feature one of these interviews with the mentors, who share their thoughts on leadership.
-This week’s featured protégé/mentor pairing is Byron Lowe, and his mentor, Ken Miller.
+This week’s featured protégé/mentor pairing is Ryan Ellison, and his mentor Bill Popp.